Ayakaee/Efficient-LVSM/README.md

 ## 🙏 Acknowledgement

-This work is supported by the Institute of Trustworthy Embodied AI (TEAI) at Fudan University and Shanghai Jiao Tong University.
 We thank the authors of [LVSM](https://github.com/hkust-vgd/LVSM) and [pixelSplat](https://github.com/dcharatan/pixelsplat) for their valuable open-source contributions.